rxcle/rxindi-support/help.md

 The `Raw` mapping mode for JSON is very similar to `Default` mode, the only difference is that no attempt is made to map JSON property names to XML Element names - all element names simply become `p`.

 - Every JSON property and array item becomes an XML element
-- The name of every the JSON property becomes an XML element with name `p`
+- The name of every JSON property becomes an XML element with name `p`
 - Every property value becomes content of the XML element for the property
 - Every element is annotated with the JSON value type using the `type` attribute
 - The root XML element is a fixed element is always named `data`